RhetTbull/gittwig/README.md

 A terminal user interface (TUI) for viewing and switching git branches, built with Python and [Textual](https://textual.textualize.io/).

+I built this because I wanted a quick way to view git branches and switch between them.
+Vibe-coded with Claude code.

 ## Features

 - Browse local and remote branches in a navigable list